 By Džangir Kolar from Dr Jam Travels

 Castle was built and rebuilt many times.
-In the beginning, there was just fortification, and later it got a big gothic cathedral and became a place of coronation and seat of the kings.
-Today is the seat of the president of the Czech republic.
+In the beginning, there was just a fortification, and later it got a big gothic cathedral and became a place of coronation and the seat of the kings.
+Today is the seat of the president of the Czech Republic.

 Within the castle grounds, there are many interesting places as the entrance at Hradcanske Namesti, the 600 years old St. Vitus Cathedral (check below), the Golden lane where Kafka lived, the Old Royal Palace, the former prison Daliborka Tower, and many palaces, gardens, and towers.

-Entrance to the Castle’s ground is free but some areas are only possible to enter if you pay.
-To see the interior you have 3 options ranging from 250 to 350 CZK, approx 15 EUR.
+Entrance to the Castle’s grounds is free, but some areas can only enter if you pay.
+To see the interior, you have three options ranging from 250 to 350 CZK.
 A guided tour will cost an additional 150 CZK.
 You can access the castle every day between 6 AM and 10 PM.
-To visit the free part 1 hour is enough, but touring the whole castle and entering the main buildings should take you about 3 hours.
+To visit the free part, 1 hour is enough, but touring the castle and entering the main buildings should take about 3 hours.

 St Vitus Cathedral

 Located on the Prague Castle complex, the gothic architecture of St. Vitus Cathedral is one of many musings this UNESCO world heritage site has to offer.
-Boasting stunning views of the city, the cathedral is a must-see if you’re planning a trip to Prague.
+Boasting stunning city views, the cathedral is a must-see if you’re planning a trip to Prague.

-Its official name is “The Cathedral of St. Vitus, Wenceslas, and Wojtech”.
+Its official name is “The Cathedral of St. Vitus, Wenceslas, and Wojtech.”
 Astonishingly, it took over six centuries to finish the building, which began construction in the middle of the 14th century and was completed in the late 1920s.
-A total of roughly 10 architects were involved in the construction of the cathedral, but the French Gothic influence of Matthias of Arras’ work, the original architect, remained throughout every nook and cranny.
+A total of roughly ten architects were involved in the cathedral’s construction.
+Still, the French Gothic influence of Matthias of Arras’ work, the original architect, remained throughout every nook and cranny.

-St Vitus has extremely deep roots in history that spans religion, monarchy, and even war.
+St Vitus has extremely deep roots in history, spanning religion, monarchy, and even war.
 Interestingly, it’s known as the final resting place of Ferdinand I, his wife Anna Jagellonská, and their son Maximilián II.
 It’s also a fantastic spot for art enthusiasts to appreciate the art-nouveau stained glass by Alfons Mucha in the Chapel on St Wenceslas.